-- 3. Leave the Data Type as Text and press [Tab] or [Enter] to move to the Description column. - In the Description column type Last name of the student and press [Tab] or [Enter] to move on to the next line. - 5.
-For the next field enter First Name as Field Name, Text as Data Type First name of the student as the Description. - 6.
+- 3. Leave the Data Type as Short Text and press Tab or Enter to move to the Description column. - 4.
+In the Description column type Last name of the student and press Tab or Enter to move on to the next line. - 5.
+For the next field enter First Name as Field Name, Short Text as Data Type and First name of the student as the Description. - 6.
 For the next field enter Date of Birth as Field Name. - 7.
 In the Data Type column we want to change it to Date/Time.
 An easy way of selecting Data Types is to press the first letter of the one you want.
 Press the letter D and Date/Time will become selected.
-Enter Birth date of the student for the Description and move to the next line.
+Enter Birth date of the student for the Description and move to the next line. - 8.
+Complete the remainder of the fields so that they are the same as the ones shown below.

-8. Complete the remainder of the fields so that they are the same as the ones shown below.
+Note it is not essential to provide a description for each field but it is a good idea, especially if other people will be using the database.
+These descriptions can be used for certain features in other parts of your database.

-- Note it is not essential to provide a description for each field but it is a good idea.
-These descriptions can be used for certain features in other parts of your database. - Tip Notice that instead of just having one field for the student name we have separate fields for last name and first name.
+Tip Notice that instead of just having one field for the student name we have separate fields for last name and first name.
 This enables us to search and sort the table by last and first names separately.
 We have separated the address in to separate fields for the same reason so that information in the table can be searched/sorted by suburb, postcode etc.